 And with bars, restaurants and gyms also closed, many of us haven’t known what to do with the sudden influx of spare time – that is, everyone except the DIY savvy.

 Reportedly flocking to Bunnings in droves, customers were after paint, home improvement and garden products.
-Clearing shelves, customers had various DIYs on the mind, with Bunnings revealing that articles such as “10 fast growing plants for privacy” and “How much paint do I need?” as generating the most views of late.
+Clearing shelves, customers had various DIYs on their mind, with Bunnings revealing that articles such as “10 fast growing plants for privacy” and “How much paint do I need?” as generating the most views of late.

 But there might be a method to their madness.
 Managing director of Bunnings, Mike Schneider told News.com.au that they were hearing from customers that DIY projects were offering valuable mental health relief.